 Tena koutou Muritai families,

-I look forward to seeing you all at the learning conversations over the next two weeks.
+I look forward to seeing you all next week, have a wonderful long weekend.

 Bec Power, Principal